hdolci/Final_Project/README.md

 The Grand Exchange, commonly referred to as the GE, is a trading system for players to purchase and sell tradeable items in Old School RuneScape.

 ### Folder 1.
 We Analyse over 1 year of grand exchange data via the runescape Grand Exchange API.
 We will be using python to help us looking at historical price's from 10 previous days, in order to try and predict the next day's price.
 We first need normalize our values.
 We do this by using the coefficent of variation formula.
 We split our data inti training and testing sets in order to apply a simple lstm model.
-We use Tensorflow
+We use Tensorflow to train our model to look 10 days into the past, in order to predict 1 day into the future the price of runes.

 ### Folder 2.
 We will be scraping the Runescape World map in order to map out coordinates to instruct our ML model to move in the world state.